skyvv4lker/AutoJudge-Predicting-Programming-Problem-Difficulty/README.md

 ## Conclusion

-Model Prime serves as a baseline AutoJudge system that demonstrates how textual descriptions alone can be used to estimate programming problem difficulty.
+The model serves as a baseline AutoJudge system that demonstrates how textual descriptions alone can be used to estimate programming problem difficulty.
 While performance is moderate, the system provides a solid foundation for comparison with more advanced models.

 ---

 ## Author

 Name: Ammy Sunil Meshram
-Enrollment : 22118009
+Enrollment : 22118009 (Fourth Year)
 Branch : Metallurgical & Materials Engineering
-Institute : Indian Institute of Technology, Roorkee
+College : Indian Institute of Technology, Roorkee